GoogleChrome/web.dev/src/site/content/en/blog/user-agent-client-hints/index.md

 ---
 title: Improving user privacy and developer experience with User-Agent Client Hints
 subhead:
-  User-Agent Client Hints is a new expansion to the Client Hints API, that enables developers to access information about a user's browser in a privacy-preserving and ergonomic way.
+  User-Agent Client Hints are a new expansion to the Client Hints API, that enables developers to access information about a user's browser in a privacy-preserving and ergonomic way.
 authors: